Tsiklon/razer-blade-2023-audio-ubuntu/README.md

 ## Execution

-To manually bring up sound on this machine execute this script with root privileges
+To manually bring up sound on this machine execute this script with root privileges.

+## Systemd Service

+Alternatively you can set this to automatically apply at boot by using the systemd service

+1. Copy the script to `/opt/bin/` as root
+2. Copy the service file to `/etc/systemd/system/` as root
+3. Run `systemctl daemon-reload` to pick up the new daemon
+4. enable at login with `sudo systemctl enable razer_blade_2023_sound.service`